 Paying for travel costs through your limited company

-All types of travel can be legitimately paid for by your company – including taxis, air travel, trains and buses.
+All types of travel can be legitimately paid for by your limited company – including taxis, air travel, trains and buses.

 You should ensure that you keep a record of all the journeys you make, together with receipts.